connectrpc/conformance/README.md

 There are Github Actions workflows for [go][github-action-go] and [web][github-action-web] configured for running the daily conformance suite against the latest commits of [connect-go][connect-go], [connect-es][connect-es] and [protobuf-es][protobuf-es].

+In addition, there is a Github Action workflow for [C++][github-action-cc] which runs a gRPC C++ client against the conformance suite.

 ### Locally

 To run these locally tests, you'll need Docker.
 The test suite uses Docker Compose.